 Navigating Your Hydraulic Cylinder Components

-A hydraulic cylinder is primarily built inside a barrel.
-The barrel is the main body of the hydraulic cylinder and holds the pressure of the cylinder inside.
-The barrel houses the other components that make up the hydraulic cylinder and is fabricated from a seamless steel tube.
+A hydraulic cylinder is primarily built inside a barrel fabricated from a seamless steel tube.
+The barrel is the main body of the hydraulic cylinder and holds the pressure of the cylinder inside and houses components that make up the hydraulic cylinder.

-The base of the cylinder encloses the barrel at one end.
-It can be connected to the barrel through welding, threading, bolts or tie rods.
-The base holds the mounting solution at one end of the cylinder and seals it tight to prevent fluid from escaping and maintain pressure.
-The base secures the hydraulic cylinder to the equipment that the body of the equipment doing the work.
+The cylinder base encloses the barrel at one end and can be connected to the barrel with a weld, threading, bolts or tie rods.
+The base holds the mounting solution at one end of the cylinder and seals it tight to maintain pressure and prevent fluid from escaping.
+Mounts or welds secure the base and hydraulic cylinder to the body of your mobile equipment.

-On the other end of the barrel is the head.
-The head of the cylinder helps maintain hydraulic pressure by closing off the other end of the barrel and allows the piston to extend and retract while under pressure.
-The head contains the seals and bearings that both seal the barrel and head, as well as seal the opening and align the piston rod.
+On the other end of the barrel is the cylinder head.
+The head maintains hydraulic pressure by closing off the other end of the barrel and allowing the piston to extend and retract while under pressure.
+Cylinder heads contain seals and bearings that seal the barrel, head, and opening and align the piston rod.

 Inside the barrel, the piston is the component attached to the rod that bears the force of the hydraulic fluid, allowing it to extend or retract.
 A piston is often machined with several grooves to allow seals to fit around it and maintain hydraulic pressure inside the barrel.
 The piston transfers its power to the piston rod and is attached by threads, bolts, or nuts.

 The piston rod is typically a hard chrome-plated piece of cold-rolled steel attached to the piston and extends from the cylinder through the head.
-The piston rod connects the hydraulic cylinder to the machine component doing the work, such as a plow, or a dump body.
-The mounting attachment will connect directly to the piston rod.
+The piston rod connects the hydraulic cylinder to the machine component doing the work, such as a plow or dump body.
+The mounting attachment attaches directly to the piston rod.

-If you find your equipment in need of replacement components and seals, reach out to one of our hydraulic cylinder experts at 888-771-1894 and we’ll help you determine the best route to take to eliminate your downtime.
+If you need replacement components and seals, reach out to one of our hydraulic cylinder experts at 866-817-9958.
+We’ll help you determine the best route to take to eliminate your downtime.